 How to make crispy vegan eggplant bacon

 The next important factor for crispy eggplant bacon to top your vegan cobb salad, or to eat straight out of the pan, is a hot hot hot pan.
 We love our Lodge cast iron skillet for this job, because it gets hot enough.
 For the same reason, we also recommend a high-heat oil for this recipe.
-Olive oil is our go-to, but corn or peanut would also work.
-Just avoid coconut oil, which could set off your smoke detector!
+Avoid coconut oil, which could set off your smoke detector!

 The eggplant bacon glaze: savory, mapley and perfectly smokey

 To get those smokey, salty, umami flavors that make regular bacon so popular in this vegan eggplant bacon, you’ll need a few important ingredients.

 First, liquid smoke is the key to, you guessed it, the smokey flavor.
 It’s also the best way to achieve a smoked taste without actually setting off the smoke detector 🙂